 Bloemenmarkt: Looking for flowers?
 Head to what was once the only floating flower market in the world.
 Today, you’ll find it bobbing on the city’s southern canal belt selling fresh flowers, gifts, and an assortment of the famously pretty Dutch tulip bulbs.

-Day 9: Free Day in Amsterdam + Farewell Dinner
+- Day 9: Free Day in Amsterdam or Optional Dutch Countryside Bike Tour + Farewell Dinner

 Take advantage of your free day in one of the most diverse and bike friendly cities on the planet.
 Walk or ride across the countless bridges, wonder what it’s like to live in a houseboat, and maybe even stop by one of the coffeeshops that don’t just sell coffee.